 Examples:

 You graduated 4 years ago with a BA in Sociology.
-Your program included courses in research methodology and you are requesting exemption from our Term 4 Research course.
+Your program included courses in research methodology, and you are requesting exemption from our Term 4 Research course.
 (Provide Required Documentation and payment of $25.00.)

 You graduated 10 years ago with an MSc in Anatomy and have been teaching anatomy part-time at a community college for the past 7 years.
 You are requesting exemption from our Term 1 and Term 2 Anatomy courses.
 (Provide Required Documentation + Work Documentation and payment of $50.00.)